Aubrey Lavery Meyers

 Robert D. Graham

-Mr. Graham is an Executive Vice President of Contran Corporation.
-He also serves as Executive Vice President – Chief Legal Officer of Valhi, Inc., Executive Vice President for Kronos Worldwide, Inc., and President & Chief Executive Officer of NL Industries, Inc. Mr. Graham previously was a member of the Board of Directors, Executive Vice President and General Counsel of Software Spectrum, Inc., a global business software and technical services provider.
-In addition, Mr. Graham was a partner with Locke Lord, LLP (formally Locke Purnell Rain Harrell) in Dallas, concentrating on corporate and securities law.
-He is the recipient of the 2008 Robert H. Dedman Award for Ethics and Law from the Texas General Counsel Forum.
+Mr. Graham is a Vice President of Contran Corporation.
+In his current position, Mr. Graham has responsibility for legal and other matters for certain companies within the Contran organization, including serving as Executive Vice President and General Counsel of Kronos Worldwide, Inc. and Vice President and General Counsel of NL Industries, Inc. Mr. Graham previously was a member of the Board of Directors, Executive Vice President and General Counsel of Software Spectrum, Inc., a global business software and technical services provider.
+Prior thereto, Mr Graham was a partner with Locke Purnell Rain Harrell in Dallas concentrating on corporate and securities law.
+Mr. Graham is the recipient of the 2008 Robert H. Dedman Award for Ethics and Law from the Texas General Counsel Forum.

 Natalie Nanasi came to the United States as a refugee in the early 1980s.
 She is now the Director of the Judge Elmo B. Hunter Legal Center for Victims of Crimes Against Women at Southern Methodist University (SMU), Dedman School of Law, where she supervises students’ representation of survivors of a range of gender-based harms.
 Professor Nanasi was previously a Practitioner-in-Residence at American University, Washington College of Law and the Senior Immigration Attorney and Pro Bono Coordinator at the Tahirih Justice Center, where she advocated for immigrant women and girls fleeing human rights abuses such as female genital mutilation, domestic and sexual violence, forced marriage and honor crimes.